 In October 2014 we introduced a new structured approach to the rowing classes.
 Each month there will be 4 lessons on a Saturday morning at 8:00 am, with basic LTR on lesson 1, and progressing to Advanced LTR by Lesson 4.
 The idea is to keep a class together so that all members of the class progress at the same rate.
 If you miss out on starting on the first week of the month, then you will be able to start the programme on the first Saturday of the next month.
 New students enrolments will only be accepted on the first Saturday of each month.
 This way the students will have a much better chance of developing skills which are incremental, and train with a consistent group of people in that class.

-At the end of the 4 lessons, all students will be offered advanced Learn to Row lessons in the Transition Squad at a time that suits the graduates from that month's intake.
+At the end of the 4 lessons, all students will be offered advanced Learn to Row lessons in the Transition Squad for an extra 2 months after they have finished the LTR lessons.
+The Transition Lessons are held at a time that suits the graduates from that month's intake.
 The club will provide a dedicated coach for advanced lessons, focusing on endurance and continuous rowing.
 Once the students have completed the transition lessons, they will be "graduated" to a recreational rowing programme and be eligible to become full-time members of the club.
 We believe that this will provide a much better quality of training for students, and help develop a better level of confidence to become full-time recreational rowers, with the opportunity to enter the competitive stream if they desire.